The Curriculum at Woodford Primary School

 Understand something of the world in which we live with regard for our mutual dependence on others as individuals, groups and nations

 a school environment in which they can enjoy developing their mental and physical abilities

 whole school and individual staff professional development which ensures the highest quality of teaching and learning

 opportunities to work with other children and adults in a friendly atmosphere and so develop social skills in co-operating with each other.

-Our curriculum includes not only the formal programme of lessons, but the ‘informal’ programme of extra curricular activities as well as the features which produce the school’s ethos, such as equality of opportunity, the values shown in the way the school sets about its task and the way in which it is organised and managed.
+Our curriculum includes not only the formal programme of lessons, but the ‘informal’ programme of extra curricular activities, as well as the features which produce the school’s ethos, such as equality of opportunity, the values shown in the way the school sets about its task and the way in which it is organised and managed.

 The curriculum is planned and agreed by the staff and governors.
 The National Curriculum provides a necessary framework and ensures continuity throughout the child’s school life.
-The curriculum detail forms the most important element in the School Improvement Plan which in turn covers all aspects of school life.
+The curriculum detail forms the most important element in the School Improvement Plan, which in turn covers all aspects of school life.

-Our teaching is child-centred in that our pupils are central to all our planning.
+Our teaching is child-centred, in that our pupils are central to all our planning.
 We have high expectations of our children.
 They have already learned a great deal so that we start with what is familiar and, using practical activities wherever possible, extend this knowledge.
 We aim to interest the children and excite them, so that they want to learn and enjoy their new skills.
 Success is a firm foundation for future learning and we celebrate their successes.

 Our planning is detailed, inclusive and differentiated to meet all pupils’ talents, skills and abilities.
-Every class in each year covers a similar curriculum – but will have individual interpretation depending on teacher interests and class needs.
-The work is matched to the age related expectations of the new National Curriculum.
+Every class in each year covers a similar curriculum – but will have individual interpretation depending on class needs.
+The work is matched to the age related expectations of the National Curriculum.
 Details of the curriculum topics and subjects covered are set out in the individual year group curriculum pages.